elisabethirgens/vanilla-js/README.md

 ---

-## Exercise 55: Face Detection 🥰
+- Ex33: Sketch — draw with arrow keys on <canvas> 🌈
+- Ex34: Modal — I made flash cards to practice Chinese numerals 🇨🇳
+- Ex35: Scroll — activate 🧁 with Events and Intersection Observer
+- Ex36: Tabs — more event listener and array methods to create tab panels 🍋

-Works when running a server, and in Chrome with the experimental features flag turned on to enable using The Shape Detection API.
+- Ex55: Face detector — works when running a server, and in Chrome with the experimental features flag turned on to enable using The Shape Detection API 😎
+- Ex56: Text generator — gather methods to look them up on the object 🇳🇴
+- Ex59: Slider — with a closure to enable multiple sliders on same page 🍪